gcv/appengine-magic/README.md

 ### Checking the runtime environment

+- `appengine-magic.core/appengine-environment-type`: returns a keyword
-It is sometimes useful to know if the current execution environment is the production App Engine, `dev_appserver.sh`, or the interactive REPL.
-For example, you may wish to return more detailed error messages and stack traces in non-production mode. `appengine-magic.core/appengine-environment-type` returns a keyword corresponding to the current environment: `:production`, `:dev-appserver`, and `:interactive`.
+  corresponding to the current environment: `:production`, `:dev-appserver`, and `:interactive`.
+Useful if you want to, e.g., return more detailed error messages and stack traces in non-production mode.
+- `appengine-magic.core/appengine-app-id`: returns the ID of the running application.
+- `appengine-magic.core/appengine-app-version`: returns the current deployed
+  version string.

-Additionally, the `appengine-magic.core/appengine-base-url` function returns a string with the base hostname of the current application, e.g., `http://my-app.appspot.com`.
+- `appengine-magic.core/appengine-base-url`: returns a string with the base hostname of the current application, e.g., `http://my-app.appspot.com`.
 In production, this always points to the `appspot.com` domain.
 In interactive mode, this always points to `localhost`, but also includes the correct port.
 The `:https?` keyword determines if the schema in the URL should be `https://`, but is ignored in interactive mode.
-This function does not work in `dev_appserver.sh` at all.
+This function does not work in `dev_appserver.sh` at all (it is difficult from within the application environment to determine the correct port).

 ### Automatic testing code